Alex-Costea/Wiles/README.md

 - Language is statically, strongly typed with some type inference
 - Comment using `#`
 - Returning value done with `method_name := result` or with `yield` keyword
-- `nothing` can also be used to mean "no operation"
 - `\` can be used to continue a line after a newline (including string literals)
 - Types are not reserved keywords and can be used as variable names
 - Method potentially not returning value and unreachable code are compilation errors